 Spend the weekend in the woods with your sweetie in a cozy cabin.
 Go for hikes nearby, then curl up by the fire together in the evenings or watch for shooting stars from the hot tub.
-Airbnb is my go-to spot for booking incredible cabins.
+VRBO is my go-to spot for booking incredible cabins.
 If you’re in British Columbia, check out my picks for the best cabin getaways near Vancouver.

 Camping Loveseat For Cuddly Campfire Time